 Purchase a clarifying shampoo to take out the build-up from the chlorine.
 Warning: Not recommended if you have color-treated hair these shampoos strip color.
 And note this is not meant as a daily shampoo.
 To get rid of the build-up, use two to three times per week maximum.

-When washing hair, follow up with a good conditioning treatment (we like this one from Amika).
+When washing hair, follow up with a good conditioning treatment (we like these damage treatments).
 Blot your hair before applying conditioner.
 "Nearly 90% of people don't follow this application order and are wasting product," Joey says.
 "Hair is like a sponge.
 If you apply to wet hair the hair is full and the product is not as effective."
-Leave the conditioner on for two to four minutes '?? the longer the better.
+Leave the conditioner on for two to four minutes--the longer the better.

 To correct color, consider "color balancing" if hair is very light.
 Be sure to balance hair color to roots.
 For example, if you are blond, use a golden color shampoo.
 "You're refreshing color again," Joey explains.
 "This treatment puts tone back into hair."

 Avoid getting hair wet in Jacuzzis and hot tubs if 60 to 70% of your hair features blond highlights.
 Be sure to keep it pulled up as when the water is warm it blows up the cuticle in the hair and then the chlorine soaks in and turns hair green compared to a cool chlorine will not turn hair green unless in for many hours.
 If your hair does turn green, seek a professional hair stylist to correct.

 - Beat the heat beauty product roundup

 - DIY spa day facial masks you can make at home